 The best known use of the transverse Mercator projection is the specialized form called Universal Transverse Mercator (UTM) projection system.

 The UTM defines a grid covering the world between parallels 84°N and 80°S. The grid is divided in sixty narrow zones, each centered on a meridian.
 Zones are identified by consecutive numbers, increasing from west to east (the first zone, immediately east of the 180° meridian, is numbered 1; zone 31 lies just east of the Greenwich meridian).
-A set of parallels divides the grid in rows, labeled by letters from C to X (I and O are not used) starting south.
+A set of parallels divides the grid in rows, labeled by letters from C to X (I and O are unused, avoiding confusion with numbers) starting south.
 Therefore each zone comprises 20 quadrangles, identified by a number-letter pair.
 Quadrangles are in turn further subdivided in squares 100 km-wide, identified by double letter combinations.

 Within each quadrangle, any point may be located by two distances in meters: the easting, east from the central meridian and the northing, north from the Equator.
 The central meridian's coordinate is always 500,000; the Equator's coordinate is designated 0 for quadrangles in the northern hemisphere, and 10,000,000 for quadrangles in the southern hemisphere.
 Since the distance from poles to Equator is approximately 10,000 km, such offset origins ensure coordinates (the false eastings and false northings) are always positive.